• Skip to main content

 • Weight change

-What are the Risks of Mixing Fentanyl and Alcohol?
+What are the Risks of Mixing Fentanyl with Alcohol?

-When fentanyl and alcohol get taken simultaneously, it heightens the risk of severe side effects, overdose, and death.
+Taking fentanyl and alcohol together greatly increases the risk of severe side effects, overdose and death.

 • Irregular heart rate